tmllull/auto-commit-ai/README.md

 - 🔄 **Automation**: Auto-confirm mode for CI/CD
 - 📱 **JSON output**: Structured format for tool integration

+**⚠️ DISCLAIMER for Ollama**: The Ollama integration is experimental and may not work as expected, as there are a lot of models, and some of theme are very limited.
+It is recommended to use OpenAI or Google Gemini for production use.

 ## 📦 Installation

 You can install **AutoCommit AI** directly from PyPI using pip: